C0D3O/sol-audit-helper/README.md

 ## Known Issues

-Doesn't support simultaneous multiple files, or a folder movement for now.
+- Doesn't support simultaneous multiple files, or a folder movement for now.

-**Enjoy!**
+- No throwing errors for now - the extension won't trigger any popups **Enjoy!**